JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 * Similar to the above steps a new post method is been created called predict-to-image, here the input image is taken and processed after that the predicted image is been converted into bytes format, and the buffer is read as a PNG format file to display the image.

-* Once the FastAPI app is been created, I then create the gradio app, for the gradio app there are total of three functions:
+* Once the FastAPI app is been created, I then create the gradio app, for the gradio app there are a total of three functions:

 1. gradio_predict: This function takes the input image array and gets the prediction result using the model, then the predicted mask is returned along with the classes predicted.